celery/celery/docs/userguide/canvas.rst

         >>> chord((import_contact.s(c) for c in contacts),
         ...       notify_complete.si(import_id)).apply_async()

-    Note the use of ``.si`` above which creates an immutable signature.
+    Note the use of ``.si`` above; this creates an immutable signature, meaning any new arguments passed (including to return value of the previous task) will be ignored.

 - Blow your mind by combining